OpenWebconcept/owc-zgw-api/docs/getting-started/endpoints.md

 ### Available endpoints

 At the time of writing, the following endpoints are available to most (but not all!)
 ZGW clients.
+Remember: the endpoints are available as methods on a client instance.

 | 📥 ZRC | 🗂️ ZTC | 📄 DRC |
 |--|--|--|